 Using fresh and healthy ingredients feed your physical and mental wellbeing

 The benefits of fresh

-SLOW RELEASE CARBOHYDRATES WITH MOST OUR MEALS
+SLOW RELEASE CARBOHYDRATES ARE INCLUDED IN MOST OF OUR MEALS

 Fruits & Vegetables

 Most fruits and vegetables are slowly absorbed carbohydrates that have minimal effect on your blood sugar and insulin levels.
-Eat dark green vegetables, such as spinach, kale and broccoli; and orange vegetables, such as squash, pumpkin, sweet potatoes and winter squash.
+Eat green vegetables, such as spinach, kale and broccoli; and orange vegetables, such as squash, pumpkin, sweet potato and winter squash.
 Vegetables that are quickly absorbed include white potatoes, corn and parsnips.
 Whole fruits are preferable to fruit juice, which is absorbed rapidly due to its lack of fiber.

 The meats we use

 We only use quality meats ethically sourced from local English farms.
 Our eggs are Free Range and we don’t use any processed meats EVER!